 Concept form types have the following additional fields:

-• Allowed Generic Actions is where you can specify which generic actions (for example, export, import, move, etc.) can be performed on this form.
+- Allowed Generic Actions is where you can specify which generic actions (for example, export, import, move, etc.) can be performed on this form.
 By default, none of the generic actions will be allowed.
+Applicable only when Generic Action Allowance Mode is set to Basic.

 The instance name can also include various separators either before or after each element that will make up the name, giving the user a degree of formatting control to ensure that the instance name will be human readable.